curiosity26/YGL/README.md

 ```

 The API can also return a list of users, though currently you can't get a specific user by an ID.
 This library is built
-to allow getting a User by its ID, but currently the system returns all users, regardless.
-It's most likely] possible to
+to allow getting a User by its ID, but currently the system <code>FALSE</code>, regardless.
+It's most likely possible to
 use OData, but it hasn't been tested.

 ```PHP